namel3ss-Ai/namel3ss/docs/memory-phases.md

 Default behavior:
 - Phase 1 is created automatically at the first memory write for a space/owner.

-Manual phase start (internal API):
+Manual phase start internal API:
 - Set `state._memory_phase_token` to a new string before an AI call.
 - Optional: set `state._memory_phase_name` and `state._memory_phase_reason`.
 - A new phase starts the next time memory is used.